 Even since I lived there in 2011/2012, they’ve done so much with Clearwater Beach.
-It’s used to be pretty much a total dive (don’t get me wrong, there’s still enough of the *local vibe* to have you questioning your life choices) but now it’s all bright, shiny, and just spoiled with parking.
+It used to be pretty much a total dive.
+Don’t get me wrong, there’s still enough of the *local vibe* to have you questioning your life choices.
+But now it’s all bright, shiny, and just spoiled with parking.

 Just down the street from Clearwater Beach is the Clearwater Marine Aquarium, a really precious way to spend a weekend in Clearwater.
-You can get up close with dolphins, sea turtles, otters, hilarious giant pelicans, fish and other small sea creatures of all types, and my personal favorite, stingrays.
+You can get up close with:

 But, the Clearwater Marine Aquarium is most famously the home of Winter, star of the movie A Dolphin’s Tale featuring Ashley Judd, Morgan Freeman, and Harry Connick, Jr. Now while it’s most well-known for the Atlantic bottlenose dolphin with a prosthetic tail, it’s lesser-known for being the place I used to work as a squid de-beaker for injured sea turtles.
 If you don’t know, now you know.

 3. Kayaking at Honeymoon Island

 Yes, technically Honeymoon Island State Park is in Dunedin, Florida but it’s damn-near the same thing so I’m still including this.
 After all, when I spend a weekend in Clearwater, this is what I do.
 So there.